shuoyang2000/shuoyang2000.github.io/_pages/misc.md

 Selected Honors
 -----
+* 2021, The Dean's Fellowship from Penn
+* 2021, Solomon M. Swaab Fellowship from Penn
 * 2021, Outstanding Graduate of SJTU
 * 2021, Excellent Bachelor Thesis Award from SJTU
 * 2020, Person of the Year of SJTU